julia-pfarr/workshop_webdesign/docs/index.md

 After going through this workshop you'll have a first draft of your website and the skills to develop the website further on your own.

+Take a look at  [Anna-Lena's website] that was created with this workshop for an example of what you can do!

 [Get started](https://julia-pfarr.github.io/workshop_webdesign/installing/){ .md-button }

 Find additional background information on web design, the utilized tools in this workshop and CI on GitHub in these